This article is brought to you by Aura.

 For even more security:

 • Use an ad-blocker or a privacy-focused mobile browser.
-Privacy browsers, like Firefox or Brave, have additional privacy features that limit data sharing and tracking and can block adware.
+Privacy browsers, like Firefox or Brave, have additional privacy features that limit data sharing and tracking and can block adware and unwanted pop-up ads.

 • Use an authenticator app instead of SMS for 2FA.
-If you receive 2FA codes over SMS and hackers gain access to your phone, they can bypass your security.
-Instead, use an authenticator app, which requires stronger security measures, such as biometric identification.
+If you receive 2FA codes via text messages, hackers with access to your phone can bypass your account security.
+Authenticator apps require stronger security measures for the codes, such as biometric identification.

 Need an action plan?